 The more you drive, the higher your rates may be.
-People who don’t drive often are typically eligible for low-mileage discounts.
+People who don’t drive often are often eligible for low-mileage discounts.
 You may see a low-mileage discount on a car insurance quote, or you may need to call an agent and submit an odometer statement.

 The value, safety ratings, and theft rates for your vehicle may influence your rates.
 Expensive cars are more costly to replace and therefore will have higher collision and comprehensive premiums.
 Cars more commonly involved in accidents or that have high theft rates are also more costly to insure.